x

 BACKGROUND

 Thermoplastics constitute a continuously increasing fraction of the overall growing plastic waste in Europe.
 In 2016, more than 26 million tonnes were consumed in sectors including the automotive and electrical and electronic equipment (EEE) sectors.
 Alone, these two sectors account for almost 15% of the total consumption of plastics in Europe.
-Decreasing the dependence of these fast-growing sectors on virgin plastic by using secondary thermoplastics will curb energy, water and resource consumption and reduce landfilling in Europe, a practice already phased out in nine European countries and discouraged by the EU legislation.
+Decreasing the dependence of these fast-growing sectors on virgin plastic by using secondary thermoplastics will curb energy, water and resource consumption and reduce landfilling in Europe, a practice already phased out in several European countries and discouraged by the EU legislation.

 Properly separated thermoplastic streams could result in a much higher-value output, but state-of-the-art recycling processes fail to do this.
 Factors include the difficulty in obtaining economies of scale, low current processes yield (about 50%), and the presence of additives such as fillers or flame retardant substances such as bromine and antimony.
 As a result, secondary thermoplastics derived from shredder residues from waste EEE (WEEE) and end-of-life vehicles (ELV) cannot meet the high-quality specifications required by the automotive and electronics industries.